 - The ability to negotiate using competing packages

 The admissions boost from EA is smaller than from ED at most schools, but the financial flexibility can be worth it for families who need to compare offers.
+For data on how much ED actually boosts your chances, see our breakdown of Early Decision acceptance rate statistics.

 The Bottom Line